Kinky Boots (film)

 Kinky Boots is a 2005 British comedy-drama film directed by Julian Jarrold and written by Geoff Deane and Tim Firth.
-Nominated for Best Film at the 64th Golden Globe Awards, it is based on a true story.
-The film tells of struggling shoe factory owner Charlie, who forms an unlikely partnership with Lola, a drag queen, to save the business.
+The film, based on true events, tells of struggling shoe factory owner Charlie, who forms an unlikely partnership with Lola, a drag queen, to save the business.
 Charlie develops a plan to produce custom footwear for drag queens, rather than the men's dress shoes that his firm is known for, alienating many in the process.

-Despite receiving mixed reviews from critics, it later developed a cult following and inspired the 2013 stage musical of the same name.
+The film received mixed reviews from critics, and later developed a cult following and inspired the 2013 stage musical of the same name.